Dr Lynn Hilditch

 My current role is as Learning, Teaching and Quality Officer based within the Pro-Vice Chancellor's Office.
 However, I worked in Quality Assurance for 8 years (2003-11) before moving to Student Development and Well-being (International Unit) (2011-14), then to the newly formed Learning and Teaching team in 2015.

-I have been a student and member of staff at Liverpool Hope since 1993.
+I have been a part of the Hope Community for almost 30 years since coming here to study in 1993.
 I gained my BA (Hons) degree in American Studies in 1997, an MA, also in American Studies, in 2000 and a PhD on the Second World War photography of Lee Miller in 2010.
 I have taught in the areas of American Studies, film, aesthetics, modernist photography and art history and continue to research aspects of visual culture.
-A monograph titled Lee Miller, Photography, Surrealism and the Second World War: From Vogue to Dachau was published by Cambridge Scholars Publishing in November 2017.
 I am a member of the Archbishop Desmond Tutu Centre for War and Peace Studies.